Identifying Hazards and Communicating Risks

 -

-- Young workers lacking in work experience or safety training—particularly those in temporary or summer jobs;
+- New and young workers lacking in work experience or safety training—particularly those in temporary or summer jobs;

 -